alkrauss48/nutritionpump/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 You need to enable the use of the First Name and Last Name fields from the settings page in order to use the shortcodes for them.

+= Does this plugin support Multisite? =

+Yes.
+This plugin has basic Multisite support.
+You need to Network Activate this plugin.

+The settings for all sites in the network can be configured only by the Network Admin in the Network Admin Dashboard.

 == Screenshots ==

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.